Skip to Main Content

 Travalyst:

-• Provides digital infrastructure and transparency,
+• Provides digital infrastructure and transparency via the declaration mechanism,

-• Does not verify compliance,
+• Does not verify regulatory compliance,

 • Does not assume legal liability.